Western red-backed vole: Behavior and ecology

-The diet of the vole varies depending on its environment.
-At higher elevations, they are exposed to a broader differential of climatic conditions.
-They eat a more varied diet under such conditions, compared to what they eat under more moderate conditions at lower elevations.

-No fossil remains have been identified.
+No fossil remains have been identified yet.

 The species breeds between February and November on the slopes of the Cascade Range in north Oregon, as well as all year to the west of the Cascade Range, with 2–7 young per litter and a gestation period of around 18 days.

 Human Interaction

 Conservation status

-According to the IUCN, the species conservation status is of "least concern."
-The rationale is that no major threats are identified to this common animal with a widely distributed geographic range.
+According to the IUCN, the species conservation status is of "least concern".

 Biomonitoring

 In areas where vole populations live in close proximity to industrial areas, voles are used as a biological indicator to monitor environmental contamination, especially persistent organic pollutants such as PCBs which build up in the vole's fatty tissues.